-Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the Faculty of Arts.
+Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the appropriate Faculty.

 Prior to admission, all candidates must submit a research proposal and have it approved by the appropriate Professor, Head of Department or Board of Studies of a Centre.